Yahapi/yahapi/format.md

 GET /products?offset=20&limit=10
 ```

-### 3.3.2 links.next and links.previous
+### 3.3.2 links.next and links.prev

-A paginated collection resource **MUST** return `links.next` and `links.previous` to paginate through the collection unless there is no next or previous page.
+A paginated collection resource **MUST** return `links.next` and `links.prev` to paginate through the collection unless there is no next or previous page.

 ### 3.3.3 meta.total